 HM Treasury (2006) states that the use of such conditions must not unduly restrict the ability of the receiving organisation to maximise the potential of the asset as a base for sustainable enterprise.
 They should be proportionate to the real risks to the public pound, flexible and balanced against the opportunity costs they impose in terms of delivering wider public benefit objectives.
 Examples of poor practice include conditions that limit the proportion of floor space the community organisation can use to generate income from, or that disallow use of the asset for anything other than the purposes within the business plan at time of transfer.
 In general, it is recommended that where title conditions are used they be much broader than this in purpose and scope.

 Community empowerment needs to be the fundamental aim behind asset transfer (see Scottish Government & COSLA Community Empowerment Action Plan, 2009), which also fits clearly with the wellbeing powers granted to Local Authorities under the Local Government in Scotland Act 2003.
+You should also refer to Section 14 in the Community Empowerment (Scotland) Act 2015 see below.

 The needs and priorities of local communities can (and do) change over time, therefore what can be considered best value in any specific context will also be subject to change.
 Clawback conditions and restrictions on use should therefore be subject to regular review.
 Break clauses may also be beneficial.